 Nothing is more fun than celebrating parents-to-be and getting ready to welcome a new baby.
 It can also be exhausting.
 Games, food, and lots of love are so important to show the growing family how excited everyone is but how long should it go on?
 Is there a time limit?
 When to have the shower?
 How long exactly should a baby shower be?

-How long should a virtual baby shower be?
+How long should a traditional & virtual baby shower be?

 A virtual baby shower is a unique opportunity to truly customize the baby shower experience.
 An online event can include multiple parts, each with its own flair and duration.